Julie Barefoot, DAOM, LAc

 Tom Eddins began his study of energetics in the field of music, completing his Bachelor of Fine Arts with a concentration in classical guitar performance at the North Carolina School of the Arts in 1999.
 Tom subsequently moved to the mountains of North Carolina and, enhanced by their beauty and green serenity, began to study Chinese bio-energetics through martial arts and Taijiquan.

 Tom has worked in the field of health care since 2000, and acupuncture specifically since 2003.
 He graduated in the top tier of his class at Jung Tao School of Classical Chinese Medicine in 2005.
 Tom has since taught classes in Taijiquan both in the community and at Jung Tao.
 He is an NCCAOM certified and licensed acupuncturist in the state of North Carolina and currently runs a private acupuncture practice in Boone, North Carolina.
-Mr. Eddins teaches in the energetic class series and serves as a clinical supervisor at JTS.
+Mr. Eddins teaches in the energetic class series for third year stduents and serves as a clinical supervisor at JTS.

 Sarah Girard, LAc

 Sarah Girard began studying Chinese dietary therapy in 1999.
 After graduating from Jung Tao School of Classical Chinese Medicine in 2005 she opened a private practice in Winston-Salem, NC.
 She also taught at Forsyth Technical Community College Massage School for four years.

 In 2009, she completed an extended Chinese Dietary Program through the Chinatown Wellness Center in New York City, with Jeffrey Yuen; adding to well over 500 post-graduate hours with Yuen in Chronic Painful Obstruction (Bi Syndrome), Endocrinology, Cancer, Channel Systems of Acupuncture and Stone Medicine.
-Sarah is a grand rounds instructor, a clinic supervisor, and teaches in the energetics series at JTS.
+Sarah has served as a grand rounds instructor, a clinic supervisor, and taught in the energetics series in the past.
+She currently serves as a clinic supervisor while she completes her DAOM studies.

 Sherri L. Green, Ph.D., MSW, LCSW, M. Dip.
 Ac.